disapointmntPanda/api-errors/README.md

 # api-errors

-A zero dependency tiny module to handle HTTP errors which extends error nodejs error.
+A zero dependency tiny module to handle HTTP errors which extends nodejs error.

 ## Install